 Setting & Lifestyle

-Overall, Bowling Green’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bowling Green’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.